Blacutt History, Family Crest & Coats of Arms

 Early Origins of the Blacutt family

 One of the first records of the family was of Robert Blakwode, a native of Scotland, who was discharged from prison in London as he was unjustly arrested in 1384.
 Later, Andrew Blackwud, was bailie of Perth in 1532 and Adam Blackwood was one of the Privy Council of Mary Queen of Scots.

 Important Dates for the Blacutt family

 This web page shows only a small excerpt of our Blacutt research.
-Another 196 words (14 lines of text) covering the years 1327, 1500, 1549, 1581, 1797 and are included under the topic Early Blacutt History in all our PDF Extended History products and printed products wherever possible.
+Another 196 words (14 lines of text) covering the years 1327, 1500, 1549, 1581, 1539, 1613, 1539, 1614, 1797 and are included under the topic Early Blacutt History in all our PDF Extended History products and printed products wherever possible.

 Blacutt Spelling Variations